insurrectiondigital/ginsu/devnotes.md

 **If NOT Traveling Ruby**, perhaps I can rig up some simple script to emulate a `*nix` Ruby environment for the three major platforms, ship it myself.
 *Maybe...*

+### Launcher Script?

+If running on OS X or Linux we can utilize `bash` as a lowest-common-denominator to write a basic launcher script.
+But on Windows, `bash` isn't typically available (at least until Microsoft ships their Windows 10 Linux syscalls feature later in 2016; even then though, I wouldn't want to *count* on it).
+Ergo, I'm wondering if it would be better to write the launcher script itself in totally pure Ruby.
+Not sure how sane, maintainable or portable that is, or if it'll be a total :facepalm: moment, but it's a thought.